tydagan/Hackathon-2023/README.md

 # algorhythmz

-Generate the freestyle rap of your dreams!
+Generate the freestyle rap of your dreams at [algorhythmz.tech](algorhythmz.tech)!